Addivant USA LLC North Plant

 In 2010, GE conducted a pilot test to extract vapor from a localized area at the South Plant to remove volatile organic contamination.
 The pilot test was unsuccessful and GE is evaluating alternative remedial options.

-Additionally, in 2010, GE initiated a pilot test to inject food grade material (molasses and emulsified vegetable oils) into groundwater at the North Plant to enhance de-chlorination of 1,2 dichloroethane.
-GE continues to implement this pilot test.
+Additionally, in 2010, GE initiated a pilot test to inject food grade material (molasses and emulsified vegetable oils) into groundwater at the North Plant to enhance de-chlorination of 1,2 dichloroethane at a localized area.
+GE continues to implement and monitor remedial activities in this area.

 Detections of benzene and toluene in groundwater at the North Plant and detections of toluene and phenol in groundwater at the South Plant were cited by EPA as rationale to enter the 1990 RCRA Corrective Action Consent Order.
-Site wide investigations conducted subsequent to the Order indicate the presence of these chemicals is incidental and generally of little to no risk.
+Site wide investigations conducted subsequent to the Order indicate that the current concentration of these chemicals is within an acceptable risk range.
 However, other contaminants have been found in soil and/or groundwater.
 These contaminants include 1,2-dichloroethane, trichloroethane, trichloroethene, perchloroethylene and arsenic at the North Plant.
 At the South Plant, perchloroethylene and trichloroethene, and their breakdown products, as well as polyaromatic hydrocarbon compounds have been detected in soil and/or groundwater.

 - Some of the site’s key documents of interest are accessible below: